-- Singular names for single resources or collection's items/elements. - Plural names for collections of resources. - Verbs for controllers and functions. - Camel casing for resources and lower case for URI. - Hyphens instead of underscores. - Avoid CRUD names (Create/Read/Update/Delete) in URI. - URI path elements should represent resources' hierarchical structure. - Use URI path components to represent variable values. - A query component may be added to the URI.
+- Singular names for single resources or items/elements belonging to a collection. - Plural names for collections of resources. - Verbs for controllers and functions. - Camel casing for resources and lower case for URIs. - Hyphens instead of underscores (spinal case instead of snake case). - Avoid CRUD names (Create/Read/Update/Delete) in URIs. - URI path elements should represent resources' hierarchical structure on the server side. - Use URI path components to represent variable values. - A query component may be added to the URI.